-Self-worth.
-We women struggle with it like nothing else.
-We push ourselves constantly to question whether we are pretty enough, smart enough, fashionable enough, busy enough.
-We also question whether we are too much; too anxious for love, too active on social media, too needy with our boyfriend, and so on.
+We constantly question ourselves – whether we're pretty enough, smart enough, fashionable enough, busy enough.
+We also question whether we're too much: too anxious for love, too active on social media, too needy with our boyfriend, and so on.
 In our desire to comfort ourselves, we tend to lean on trite statements of positivity – and this can be harmful.

-Maybe you have heard the phrase, “You are enough,” or you have had a friend tell you when you’re down, “you’re perfect just the way you are.”
+Maybe you have heard the phrase, “You are enough,” or you've had a friend tell you when you’re down, “You’re perfect just the way you are.”
 We love to comfort each other with platitudes like this.
 At face value, these statements are often harmlessly comforting sentiments.
 And yet, as we try to soothe our sad friends with these words, they don’t quite ring true.

 Marilyn’s words emphasize this idea that others need to accept us exactly as we are.
-She voices her faults and says that this is who she is – and if some guy cannot handle it, he does not deserve her.
-But…if she can recognize and articulate her faults, what is stopping her from moving forward and trying to be better?
-Worse, if she has no intention of remedying her flaws, why should any good guy want to be with her?
+She voices her faults and says that this is who she is – and if some guy can't handle it, he doesn't deserve her.
+But…if she can recognize and articulate her faults, what's stopping her from moving forward and trying to be better?
+What's more, if she has no intention of remedying her flaws, why should any good guy want to be with her?

 Sadly, the way women discuss self-worth has taken a definitive turn towards complacency.
 Our feminism-crazed culture teaches us that as women, we can do, say, and achieve whatever we want.
-We no longer need fear pregnancy, sexism, stereotypes, or burdensome families; we are strong, empowered women who can lead the world.
+We no longer need to fear pregnancy, sexism, stereotypes, or burdensome families; rather, we're strong, empowered women who can lead the world.

-But then we are told that we are perfect the way we are and that anyone who tells us differently is hateful.
-Proud women like Marilyn push us to believe that anyone who will not embrace us as exactly who we are doesn’t deserve to be in our lives.
+But then we're told that we're perfect the way we are and that anyone who tells us differently is hateful.
+Proud women like Marilyn push us to believe that anyone who won't embrace us as exactly who we are doesn’t deserve to be in our lives.

 Shockingly, it has now become countercultural to say that we should strive for excellence.
-Yet this is what we women all seem to desperately desire; that perfect body, the ability to run that marathon, that scholarship our friend receives, or the public praise they obtain for their generosity.
-In fact, as humans, we are always on the lookout for that greater good, naturally drawn to the greatest things we perceive as good!
+Yet this is what we women all seem to desperately desire: that perfect body, the ability to run that marathon, that scholarship our friend receives, or the public praise they obtain for their generosity.
+In fact, as humans, we're always on the lookout for that greater good because we are naturally drawn to things we perceive as good!

-As we comfort our friend who just couldn’t get that boy to love her or that acceptance to that graduate program, we can offer her more than empty assurances that she is perfect the way she is.
+As we comfort our friend who just couldn’t get that boy to love her or who didn't get into that graduate program, we can offer her more than empty assurances that she's perfect the way she is.
 We can offer her action.
 We can show her the talents she possesses, the things in her life she has worked hard for, the people she loves and who love her.
 And we can push her to continue to love, to work hard, and to reach for that greatest good.

 Excellence, then, is not an act but a habit.

-And because we are human, we will probably fail the first few times.
+And because we're human, we will probably fail the first few times.
 We still won’t be enough!
-The point is – we are still struggling to be better, striving to achieve a higher good.
-We will not be satisfied with mediocrity, with telling ourselves that we are just good enough, because we recognize that we deserve better than that.
+The point is – we're still struggling to be better, striving to achieve a higher good.
+We won't be satisfied with mediocrity, with telling ourselves that we're just good enough, because we recognize that we deserve better than that.

-The beauty in our inadequacies is not that they are enough the way they are - it is that we will always possess the ability to reach further for greatness.
+The beauty of our inadequacies is not that they're enough the way they are; it's that we will always possess the ability to reach further for greatness.